ingeniousambivert/express-auth-starter/README.md

 ## About

 This project uses [Express](https://expressjs.com/).
 Fast, unopinionated, minimalist web framework for Node.js.
-It provides a REST API with JWT based authentication and basic user management (verify-email, forgot-password).
+It provides a REST API with JWT based authentication.

-For starter with plain JWT based authentication use branch [`plain-auth`](https://github.com/ingeniousambivert/express-auth-starter/tree/plain-auth)

 ## Getting Started